Veeranarayana Temple, Gadag

-Veeranarayana Temple in Gadag city is a Hindu temple known to have been built around c.1117 by the Hoysala empire King Vishnuvardhana.
+Veeranarayana Temple in Gadag city is a Hindu temple known to have been built around 11th century by the Chalukyas of Kalyani.
 Gadag city is the administrative headquarters of Gadag district in the state of Karnataka, India.
 The primary deity in temple is the Hindu god Narayana (also known as Vishnu).
 The Veeranarayana temple is a protected monument under the Karnataka state division of the Archaeological Survey of India.
 Priests in the temple are Madhva Brahmins and is under their control.

 History

-History has it that Vishnuvardhana (originally known as Bitti Deva) was influenced by Ramanujacharya (or simply Ramanuja) when the saint cured a Hoysala princess of illness.
-Bitti Deva changed his name to "Vishnuvardhana", gave up his original faith Jainism, and became a Srivaishnava (a follower of a stream of the Vaishnava sect of Hinduism) and a devotee of Ramanujacharya.
-The king built five temples for the god Vishnu: the Veeranarayana temple at Gadag, the Nambinarayana temple at Tondanur, the Chennakesava Temple at Belur, the Kirtinarayana temple at Talakad and the Cheluvanarayana temple at Melkote.
-34 medieval inscriptions have been discovered in Gadag, mostly within the premises of the two important temples in the town: the "Veeranarayana" and the "Trikuteshwara" temples.
-From these inscriptions there is ample evidence Gadag was a notable place of learning (maha-agrahara) administered by 72 mahajanas (maha meaning "important" and jana meaning "persons") during ancient times.
+The Veeranarayana temple, Gadag was built during the times of Chalukyas of Kalyani.
+The temple was completed renovated in 14th century by the kings of Vijayanagara Empire.
+Prominent Indian scholar-philosopher Ramchandra Dattatreya Ranade also says the Veeranarayana temple of Gadag was built during Chalukya times.